-

 FINANCE ADMINISTRATOR

-Bonnie was raised in Teslin, a member of the Kukhhittan clan of Teslin Tlingit Council.
+Bonnie was raised in Teslin, a member of the Kùkhhittàn clan of the Teslin Tlingit Council.

 She moved to Whitehorse for high school, and has lived here since.
-Her mother, Bessie Cooley, is a well-known Tlingit language and culture teacher.
+Her mother, Bessie Cooley, is a well-known Łingít language and culture teacher.

 After receiving her diploma in Accounting at Yukon College, Bonnie worked for 30 years with the finance department at the Yukon Government’s Department of Education, where she most recently held the position of Capital Project Cost Analyst/Budget Analyst.

-This makes Bonnie very familiar with the financial operations of Yukon public schools putting her in a great position to support the First Nation School Board schools.
+This makes Bonnie very familiar with the financial operations of Yukon public schools, putting her in a great position to support the First Nation School Board.

 “Being part of the setup of this new school board is pretty exciting,” says Bonnie.